The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 Concurrent updateRuns

-, allowing fleet administrators to pipeline the rollout of different resource versions.
-However, to maintain consistency across the fleet and prevent member clusters from running different resource versions simultaneously, we enforce a key constraint: all concurrent ClusterStagedUpdateRun
+Multiple concurrent ClusterStagedUpdateRuns can be created for the same ClusterResourcePlacement, allowing fleet administrators to pipeline the rollout of different resource versions.
+However, to maintain consistency across the fleet and prevent member clusters from running different resource versions simultaneously, we enforce a key constraint: all concurrent ClusterStagedUpdateRuns must use identical ClusterStagedUpdateStrategy settings.

 This strategy consistency requirement is validated during the initialization phase of each updateRun.
 This validation ensures predictable rollout behavior and prevents configuration drift across your cluster fleet, even when multiple updates are in progress.